-The municipality will provide a rebate of R30 000.00 to all property owner and the additional rebates will be in terms of the approved Municipal Tariff Structure approved annually by the council.
-The rebates will be applied as a reduction of R 30 000.00 On the market value of the property.
+Any other category not mentioned above the municipality will provide a rebate of R30 000.00 to all property owner and the additional rebates will be in terms of the approved Municipal Tariff Structure approved annually by the council.
+The rebates will be applied as a reduction of R30 000.00 On the market value of the property.
+Rebate for Residential category will be applied as indicated under section 5.7(a) of this policy.